7blak/cuda-k-means/README.md

 A high-performance implementation of the K-Means clustering algorithm using CUDA.
 This project generates random data on the GPU and compares two different parallelization strategies for centroid updates.

+## To skip CPU K-Means implementation, use flag --no-cpu

 ## Prerequisites
 * **NVIDIA GPU** with CUDA support.
 * **CUDA Toolkit** (installed and configured in your PATH).